UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.distributor.UNREGISTER

 The connector sends this action to unregister from push messages.
-The intent MUST contain 2 extras:
+The intent MUST contain 1 extra:
 * token (String): the token supplied by the end user application during registration

+The intent SHOULD contain 1 additional extra:
 * application (String): the end user application package name.

 The distributor MUST send a broadcast intent to the following action when it handles this action: